Consider Revenue Architecture When Selecting Your Tech Stack

 - For each product/ service, what is your end-to-end closed-loop revenue process?
 Are you transactional? account-based? is your process highly structured and routine or is it highly variable and skill-driven?

 - What is the velocity of the lead to close process?
-Do buyers consider a large number of products / solutions over a lengthy cycle or self-sell transaction on the web?
+Do buyers consider many products/solutions over a long cycle or self-sell transactions on the web?

 - What is the role of marketing and sales across the customer acquisition process?
-Does you marketing team nurture leads and pass them off at a certain qualification point to a sales person or team?
+Does your marketing team nurture leads and pass them off at a certain qualification point to a salesperson or team?
 Are marketing and sales teams collaborating on account-based marketing and sales?
 Is there a service level between marketing and sales?